In advance, print one or more ‘house’ shape diagrams (see Resources tab) on cards to share among your group.

 Do you think a solution to Level 3 is possible?

-Even if a level 3 solution is (mathematically) impossible, what does this exercise teach us about self-belief and success?
+Even if a level 3 solution is (mathematically) impossible, what does this exercise teach us about leadership, self-belief and success?

 Describe one ‘Rope House’ problem in your life or work that you wished had a solution.